kaylajanos/STT4870/Git/GitOne.md

 ### Creating a GitHub Repository

 In order to push your local work to a remote repository, you will first need to create the remote repository.
-Log into your GitHub account, click the `New repository` button, then give your repository a name and optionally a description.
-When you finish, click the `Create repository` button and your GitHub repository will be created.
+Log in to your GitHub account, click the `New repository` button, then give your repository a name and optionally a description.
+When you finish, click the `Create repository` button, and your GitHub repository will be created.
 ![AlansGitRepo](./images/CreateGitRepo.png)